sgrieve/GEG6230/assessment_2/assessment_2.md

 colorlinks: true
 ---

-# GEG6230 - Advanced Geospatial Science - Assignment 3
+# GEG6230 - Advanced Geospatial Science - Assignment 2

 ## GIS project

 - Contact: Stuart Grieve (s.grieve@qmul.ac.uk)
-- Credit: 45% module mark (6.75 credits)
+- Credit: 50% module mark (7.5 credits)
 - Page limit: 4 A4 pages + code
-- Deadline: 2pm 18/12/19, via QMplus
+- Deadline: 2pm TBD, via QMplus

 You have a dataset of landslide scar outline polygons for the [Coweeta Experimental Catchment](https://coweeta.uga.edu/) in North Carolina, USA.
 As part of ongoing efforts to better understand landsliding in this area, you need to calculate the factor of safety (`Fs`) of each of these polygons.